NFL Week 1 Odds & Betting Lines

-Below are odds for NFL Week 1, followed by insights on notable early action.
+Below are NFL odds Week 1 from an array of sportsbooks, along with bookmaker insights on the most notable matchups.
 Looking for more NFL odds?
 Check out our extensive list of NFL player prop odds and NFL futures.

 Week 1